louplemaire/meteora-api/readme.md

 - 🗺 <a href="https://opencagedata.com" alt="OpenCage">OpenCage</a> API to convert latitude and longitude coordinates of NASA's data to get the place where the meteor fell

-> ⚠️ WARNING : This work was carried out as part of a pedagogical project and for pedagogical purposes.
-The exploitation rights have not been audited or acquired.
+> ⚠️ WARNING : This site has been created for educational purposes as part of the Grande Ecole curriculum of the HETIC school.
+The contents and data presented have not been the subject of a request for right of use.
+This site will in no case be exploited for commercial purposes.